MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 <!-- Description-Source-DDF -->
 Use this policy setting to configure the use of uppercase letters in the Windows Hello for Business PIN.

-A value of 1 corresponds to "Required."
+A value of 1 corresponds to "Required".
 If you configure this policy setting to 1, Windows Hello for Business requires users to include at least one uppercase letter in their PIN.

-A value of 2 corresponds to "Disallow."
+A value of 2 corresponds to "Disallow".
 If you configure this policy setting to 2, Windows Hello for Business prevents users from using uppercase letters in their PIN.

 If you don't configure this policy setting, Windows Hello for Business doesn't allow users to use uppercase letters in their PIN.
 <!-- Device-{TenantId}-Policies-PINComplexity-UppercaseLetters-Description-End -->